oneapi-src/oneDNN/source/ops/reduction/ReduceSum_1.rst

 **Detailed Description**

-Each element in the output is the result of reduction with addition operation along dimensions specified by the 2nd input:
+Each element in the output is the result of reduction with addition operation along dimensions specified by the second input:

 *output[i0, i1, ..., iN] = sum[j0,..., jN](x[j0, ..., jN]))*

-Where indices i0, ..., iN run through all valid indices for the 1st input and summation ``sum[j0, ..., jN]`` have ``jk = ik`` for those dimensions ``k`` that are not in the set of indices specified by the 2nd input of the operation.
+Where indices i0, ..., iN run through all valid indices for the 1st input and summation ``sum[j0, ..., jN]`` have ``jk = ik`` for those dimensions ``k`` that are not in the set of indices specified by the second input of the operation.
 Corner cases:

 1. When the second input is an empty list, then this operation does nothing, it